kustomzone/chaincode-investigator/how_do_i_chaincode.md

 }
 ```

-#Interacting With Your First Chaincode
+#Interacting with Your First Chaincode
 The fastest way to test your chaincode is to use the rest interface on your peers.
 We’ve included a Swagger UI in the dashboard for your service instance that allows you to experiment with deploying chaincode without needing to write any additional code.